 Since we already have an excellent email 'subscribed thread' notification, how about:

-Complete weekly news, new threads of the week with the original post and a simple list of all updated thread titles.
-That would make up around 3 pages if you use smaller fonts and single line.
+around 3 pages if you use smaller fonts and

+Feedback

+Miscellaneous

+single line.

 By the way I've printed some threads and there is no way to change the font size to take up less paper space.

 A daily newsletter would be too much and some days there would be no news.

 And maybe you could put up a 'On request' option for those who do not wish a regular feed.

+#13 jæd said on 26/01/07@9:29 am:

 A dedicated newsletter would be superior to RSS because it allows us to pull all kinds of content directly from the database.

+Miscellaneous

 Yes...
+But I'm not sure what the newsletter

+scraping, but what does it \add\...?

-But I'm not sure what the newsletter would give that the current rss feeds do currently.
-It would be more elegant than html scraping, but what does it add...?
+would give that the current rss feeds do

+currently.
+It would be more elegant than html

+Feedback

+#14 Alexander Turcic said on 26/01/07@9:38

+am:

 Yes...
 But I'm not sure what the newsletter would give that the current rss feeds do currently.
-It would be more elegant than html scraping, but what does it add...?
+It would be more elegant than html scraping, but what does it \add\...?
+While our RSS feeds only display the first post of each article, the newsletter would display the #15 jæd said on 26/01/07@9:57 am: